Finding Jobs in a Small Business

-- Small business promotes employers based on ability, performance and motivation, not necessarily on seniority.
-If you work hard and do well, you often stand a good for promotion.
+- The small business promotes employers based on ability, performance and motivation, not necessarily on seniority.
+If you work hard and do well, you often stand good for promotion.

 - The owners often run small businesses.
 Small business owners "wear many hats" and are often overworked.
 They may appear to be disorganized or preoccupied, but these are often opportunities for you to use your skills to help.

 In addition, take a look at these helpful pages:

 - How to Find a Job

 - Job Search Skills

 - Where Jobs Are?

 Remember that your CV/resume must be targeted, scannable and generate hits.
 If you have difficulty with your CV writing or resume writing instead of staring at a blank piece of paper, use CV samples, CV templates, resume samples and resume templates or: